The Story That No One Is Telling You About Ivanka Trump's Brand

 These are new stresses for Klem who had been a relatively low-profile number two before the events of the past year.
 “It was completely unexpected, the whole thing.
 And honestly, it felt like a bit of a rollercoaster ride,” she says.
 “People wanted us to say things and weigh in on this or that.
 And we just tried to stay focused on building this brand, speaking to these women, offering this product.
 And was that hard sometimes?
 Absolutely.”
 Part of the challenge might be separating her personal beliefs from business considerations.
 Case in point: Just last week Klem attended a Planned Parenthood event in New York City.

 For the time being, Klem is taking a long view: “I definitely felt very lucky because during the course of this, I reached out to people who are friends and mentors of mine, some who are industry leaders, and I asked them, ‘Do you think we can do this?
 Do you think it's possible to do?’
 And they all said, ‘It's not going to be easy, but it's 100% possible.’”
-In 2017 the brand is branching into new categories: According to an Ivanka Trump press release, there are plans for baby bedding sets at Buy Buy Baby and the company's fashion jewelry line, which launched exclusively at Lord & Taylor in October, will be rolled out to new stores in the spring.
+In 2017 the brand is branching into new categories: According to an Ivanka Trump press release, there are plans for baby bedding sets at Buy Buy Baby and a new fashion jewellery line to be sold exclusively at Lord & Taylor.
 There’s also a plan, they say, to expand to 1,000 new stores, and launch an ecommerce site.
 “I definitely think that the fact that our sales have surged over the past couple of weeks also makes us feel like we're excited and optimistic to move forward.
 But I think the morale is really positive and supportive,” she says.

 Advertisement